dune73/test-4/tutorial-8/README.md

     836 platform-multi
 ```

-The tag we are interested in is `attack-sqli`.
+That's all sorts of tags, but one we are interested in is `attack-sqli`.
 Let's call the helper script with `attack-sqli` as tag parameter:

 ```bash
 $> grep -F -f ids tutorial-8-example-error-round-2.log | grep -v 921180 | \